Last week, Apple released a new iOS app called Music Memos. On their website, they describe it as

 Sure enough, the app was stumped by a D7(♯9) chord and gave me both minor and dominant chords in the same measure.
 But worse, it kept suggesting D♭ where I played a simple B♭min7 chord, C in place of E♭min9, Amin in place of FMaj7, and on and on.
 All of the chords I played were voiced with a very prominent root at the bottom too.
 I wasn’t at all impressed with the suggested chords and found it very time consuming to edit the chords on my iPhone so I decided to scrap it entirely and try on an iPad instead.

 Once on the iPad, I decided to only play chords and skip the melody while replacing the intro with a single-chord pickup into the song to see how it’s handled.

 The chord detection the second time around was no better.
 I started editing the chords and got to the sixth measure before I thought to take a screenshot, so the first six bars in the image has my edits, not the app’s erroneous suggestions.
-Here’s the end result with the band playing along after I fixed the chords: Sabor A Mi
+Here’s audio of the end result, with the band playing along, after I fixed the chords: Sabor A Mi.

 For my next test, I wanted to see how well the band could follow along if I amateurishly sped up like crazy.
 The chord suggestions on this test were even worse than on Sabor A Mi.

 I also recorded this one using the iPad mic so the guitar still sounds horrible.
-Here’s the end result with the band playing along after I fixed the chords: Rushing Samba
+Here’s audio of the end-result with the band playing along after I fixed the chords: Rushing Samba.

 For my last test I wanted to believe that the chord detection in the Music Memos app couldn’t possibly be that bad so I thought I should play a dead simple I-IV-V progression with a iii-vi-ii-V7 bridge — something that any musician would be able to follow along blindfolded.